 Learning methods used are self-paced and competency based.
-They are tested periodically with written and practical testing.
-Practical shop experiences are designed to enhance and reinforce the theories involved as well as to develop manipulative skill and good work and safety practices.
+They are tested periodically with written and practical tests.
+Practical shop experiences are designed to enhance and reinforce the theories involved as well as to develop manipulative skills and good work and safety practices.
 Materials are reviewed and updated periodically to keep them as current and as relevant as possible.
+The passing threshold on each assignment and overall is 80%.
 The final course grade recorded in the Student Information System will reflect the category in which the student was not successful.
 At the end of any CNC course, students with academic, professional or skills grades below 80% will be dismissed.